The Occurrence Rate of Terrestrial Planets Orbiting Nearby Mid-to-late M Dwarfs from TESS Sectors 1-42: Methods

 In order to estimate our transit detection sensitivity as a function of planet radius and orbital period, we undertake a planet injection and recovery analysis for each individual light curve.
 We constrain our simulation to orbital periods between 0.1 and 7 days (for reasons covered in Section \ref{sec:trdetection}) and planet-to-star radius ratios $r/R$ between 0 and 0.1 (corresponding to $r<1.9$ \rearth~for the median star).
 Should a need arise to evaluate sensitivity for $r/R > 0.1$, we simply adopt the value at the same orbital period and $r/R = 0.1$, which is typically close to 100\% in every tested light curve.

-We initially generate an $4 \times 4$ sensitivity grid for every light curve by subdividing the parameter space evenly in $\ln P$ and $r/R$.
+We initially generate a $4 \times 4$ sensitivity grid for every light curve by subdividing the parameter space evenly in $\ln P$ and $r/R$.
 Within each cell, we generate 50 light curves by injecting transit signals from simulated planets.
-For each planet, the orbital period $P$ is drawn from a distribution that scales linearly with transit duration, $p(P) \propto P^{-2/3}$.
+While the number of injected transits per cell was dictated by computational cost, we examined the consistency of our results by repeating the simulation for multiple light curves using different sets of randomly drawn planets.
+In addition, we increased the number of simulated planets per cell to 100 for multiple light curves and found no major discrepancies in the resulting sensitivity grid.
+For each simulated planet, the orbital period $P$ is drawn from a distribution that scales linearly with transit duration, $p(P) \propto P^{-2/3}$.
 The transit phase $t_0 \sim \Un(0, P)$, the impact parameter $b \sim \Un(0, 1)$, and the radius ratio $r/R$ are drawn from uniform distributions.
 The orbital eccentricity is fixed to 0 for all injections.
 We generate each simulated light curve by adding a limb-darkened transit model (with appropriate quadratic limb-darkening coefficients for the target star) to a modified version of the initial light curve.
 This modified version is equivalent to the original light curve, save for the fact that limb-darkened transit models from the 3 TMs from Section \ref{sec:trdetection} have been subtracted from it.
 This ensures the absence of any additional transit signals caused by real planets in the data, which would bias the subsequent sensitivity calculation.

 For each simulated light curve, we perform a mock transit recovery analysis by first cleaning and detrending the data in accordance with the procedure outlined in Section \ref{sec:detrend}.
 We then obtain three new TMs from the detrended light curve by following the BLS setup in Section \ref{sec:trdetection}.
 We consider the simulated transit signal recovered contingent on at least one of the TMs meeting both of the following conditions: \begin{enumerate}[label=(\alph*)] \item The noise-scaled SNR' must be at least 6.39 or 6.55, if the light curve contains one or two sectors of TESS data, respectively.
 This is equivalent to test (a) of Section \ref{sec:vetting}. \item The recovered period $P'$, or a multiple $nP'$ or $P'/n$ of the recovered period, where $n \in \{2, 3, 4, 5, 6, 7\}$, must be within 0.2\% of the true orbital period $P$.
 The average likelihood of a randomly chosen period to pass this test is about 1\%. \end{enumerate}